 When it comes to the Call of Duty franchise games, they’re mostly preferred and played over the Windows platform rather than consoles in several scenarios.
-COD Modern Warfare is a 2019’s action FPS game that includes Warzone in 2020 as a part of it and then the Black Ops Cold War title has been released in 2020 as another FPS by Call of Duty.
-Now, some users are asking Will COD Warzone, Black Ops Cold War, or Modern Warfare Work on Windows 11?
+COD Modern Warfare is a 2019’s action FPS game that includes Warzone in 2020 as a part of it and then the Black Ops Cold War title was released in 2020 as another FPS by Call of Duty.
+Some users are asking Will COD Warzone, Black Ops Cold War, or Modern Warfare Work on Windows 11.

-Well, Windows 11 is the latest operating system by Microsoft that’s a successor of Windows 10.
+Well, Windows 11 is the latest operating system by Microsoft, a successor to Windows 10.
 Although Windows 11 isn’t available widely as a stable version yet, plenty of interested Windows 10 users are getting into Windows 11 beta platform via Insider Program.
-Therefore, not only the computer manufacturers but also game developers haven’t arrived yet with the Windows 11 compatible PCs or games officially.
+Therefore, not only the computer manufacturers but also game developers haven’t arrived yet with Windows 11 compatible PCs or games officially.

 Will COD Warzone, Black Ops Cold War, or Modern Warfare Work on Windows 11?

 Now, coming to the topic, there is no need to say that all the COD games are compatible with Windows 11 operating system in most scenarios.
 However, if you’re facing issues with the Call of Duty Modern Warfare, Black Ops Cold War, or Warzone gameplay on Windows 11 then we’ll recommend you to follow the steps below to make it backward compatible straight away.
 To do so:

 - Right-click on the COD game exe file > Select Properties.

 - Click on the Compatibility tab > Now, click on the Run this program in compatibility mode for: checkbox to enable it [under Compatibility mode]